mattbasta/mattbasta.github.com/résumé.md

 ### Personal

-My full open source portfolio can be viewed on my [Github profile](https://github.com/mattbasta).
+My full open source portfolio can be viewed on my [GitHub profile](https://github.com/mattbasta).
 My profile contains both work and personal projects, of which I have many.
 Some of my notable projects include Crass, a CSS parser/minifier/optimizer; BreezeBlock, a JavaScript templating language similar to JSX; BType, an experimental